xfides/smoothScrollTo-concept/README.md

 ### Use `requestAnimationFrame()` to start the browser animation

 Each recursion is based on 2 main points:
-* a place for the first function call;
+* a place for the first function call
-* a condition, in which if it is `true` we call the function again and again, and if it is `false` we stop the recursive function calls;
+* a condition, in which if it is `true` we call the function again and again, and if it is `false` we stop the recursive function calls

 The first function call will be inside the `smoothScrollTo()` function as a starting animation point.